NOMINATE

 Once we have compiled all of the nominations we will ask for a public vote.

-CoThinkk will award eight total awards: four community leadership awards, two next generation awards (21 and under) and two highlighting community allies.
+CoThinkk will award eight total awards: four community leadership awards celebrating BIPOC community leaders, two next generation awards (21 and under), and two highlighting community allies working in solidarity with communities of color.

-The CoThinkk community leadership award recipients will be announced at our virtual annual event.
+The CoThinkk Community Leadership Award recipients will be announced at our 2023 Annual Event.
 More details to come!

 For further information or questions, email info@cothinkk.org